opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### Lifecyle

-If you want to perform some given logic during the lanuch of application's [Lifecyle](./lifecycle), you can use the `ClientAppContribution` contribution point to mount different 'hook' functions during the application's lifecycle to perform specific logic operations, just as follows:
+If you want to perform some given logic during the lanuch of application's [Lifecyle](./lifecycle), you can use the `ClientAppContribution` contribution point to mount different "hook" functions during the application's lifecycle to perform specific logic operations, just as follows:

 ```ts
 import { Domain, ClientAppContribution } from '@opensumi/ide-core-browser';